Handling A Houston Car Accident Case With Amica

 When both sides have concluded their arguments, the judge typically retires for a few moments to consider the facts of the case.
 Upon their return, they will announce the size of the compensation check that the policyholder should receive.

-Here at Brian White & Associates, we understand that the process of recovering compensation from Amica after a car accident can often be quite lengthy and complex.
+Here at Attorney Brian White Personal Injury Lawyers, we understand that the process of recovering compensation from Amica after a car accident can often be quite lengthy and complex.
 Should you need any assistance along the way, all you need to do is give us a call.
 We are always happy to help our friends and neighbors here in Houston fight for the compensation they deserve.

 Compensation in Amica Car Accident Cases